 RA (Resident Adviser)

 If you’re already going to be stuck living in a dorm, look into the RA program at your school!
-Usually you’ll get free room and board on top of your paycheck, so you’re saving a ton of money in addition to making money.
+Usually, you’ll get free room and board on top of your paycheck, so you’re saving a ton of money in addition to making money.
 This is a perfect fit for you if you’re outgoing and enjoy interacting with other people.

 What was your favorite job in college?
+What suggestions do you have for jobs for college students for others?

 JOIN THE TRIBE!